 In 1975, Congress designated the area as Dolly Sods Wilderness, which has been expanded over time to include more than 17,700 acres.
 The Bear Rocks nature preserve abuts to the north while Mt.
 Porte Canyon and Roaring Plains wildernesses lies to the south.

 Today, Dolly Sods has reclaimed much of what was lost.
 In the lower elevations, northern hardwoods, such as yellow birch and hemlocks, and laurel thickets smother the trails.
 It provides a sharp contrast to the upper elevations where wind-stunted red spruce, heath barrens, bogs, and rocky plains dot the landscape.
 The barrens are full of mountain laurels, azaleas, rhododendron, and blueberries while the bogs contain cranberries, sundew plants, and sphagnum moss—all becoming a blaze of color during certain times of the year.
+Don’t forget to bring your high power binoculars or a spotting scope for 100 yards to enjoy some of the best views.
 With elevations topping 4,000 feet, the plant species and climate resemble northern Canada than most other places.

 Dolly Sods features 47 miles of trails, some of which follow old logging railroad grades.
 There are no bridges over streams, so fording will be required over significant waterways.
 Some streams may be impossible to cross during high water events.